 - Receive mentorship from exemplary high school math teachers.

 - Participate in undergraduate research opportunities.

 Successful applicants must meet or exceed the following criteria:

 Please click here for the Mathematics Teaching Scholars application.
-Application is open October 1, 2022 to February 28, 2023.
-Full consideration will be given to applications received prior to 2/28/23, however, it will be open until filled.
+The application is open October 1, 2023 to March 28, 2024.
+Full consideration will be given to applications received prior to 3/28/24, however, it will be open until filled.

 Dr. Carmen Caprau